The Researcher

 “My father Le Roy W. Swift.”
 “My Mother’s mother.
 Elizabeth Arden.”
 “Mama she was so pretty.”
 “Many many years ago when I was very little.”

 She is called the Annotator here.
 Probably Papa’s daughter, a child of Le Roy Warren Swift and a woman from the Winter family of New Bedford.
 She sat down with 49 photographs, some dating to the 1840s, and labeled them in blue ink from memory.
 Without her, these are anonymous faces in velvet cases.
-With her, they are nine generations of a family stretching from the Battle of Hastings to a homestead in Waquoit.
+With her, they are nine generations of a family whose documented line stretches from the founders of Nantucket to a homestead in Waquoit.

-She had no FamilySearch.
-No AI tools or PID verification or Internet Archive.
-She had a pen and her memory and the knowledge that if she did not write it down, nobody would.
+She had no archives to consult, no databases to query.
+She had a pen, her memory, and the knowledge that if she did not write it down, nobody would.

 This archive exists to finish what she started.

 The complexity was overwhelming from the beginning.
-Thirteen family lines across four centuries.
+Twenty-one family lines across four centuries.
 Mayflower passengers and Nantucket whalers.
 Officers wounded at Bunker Hill and Loyalists who cut down the Liberty Tree.
-A cousin who negotiated the alliance that won the Revolution and a cousin going on the new ten dollar bill.
+A cousin who negotiated the alliance that won the Revolution and a cousin once named for the redesigned ten dollar bill, a redesign ultimately shelved.
 All connected.
 All documented.
 All at risk of being forgotten.

 The work here follows the principles of information architecture: systems, verification, structure.
-Every ancestor link is checked against FamilySearch where possible.
+Every ancestor link is cross-referenced against primary genealogical records.
 Every claim carries a confidence rating.
 Primary sources come first.
 When something is uncertain, the archive says so.
 When something is wrong, it gets corrected publicly.
 The standard is simple: lead with what was found, not what is claimed.

 The real reason this exists is simpler than methodology, though.
 The Annotator saved these photographs because she understood something this project is only now catching up to: the story does not survive on its own.
 Someone has to choose to tell it.
 Someone has to sit down with the evidence and do the work before the people who remember are gone and the photographs fade and the names become just names.